 In order to remain on track for graduation, students must take a minimum of seven credits each year.
-Although it is possible for students to enter their senior year with 24 credits, all seniors must schedule at least 6.0 credits per semester.
+Although it is possible for students to enter their senior year with 24 credits, all seniors must schedule at least 6.0 credits for the calendar school year.
 Given the school's mission to prepare students for lifelong learning, students are encouraged to challenge themselves throughout their high school career.
 Multiple opportunities exist for seniors who have less need for credits.
 These include Cooperative Education and numerous Dual Enrollment programs.